 Sunset Beach is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 3,801 people and two constituent neighborhoods, Sunset Beach is the 216th largest community in North Carolina.

-Telecommuters are a relatively large percentage of the workforce: 13.19% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Sunset Beach telecommute to their jobs.
+Overall, about 13.42% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.